 Array Class Collections File String Cast Console Data Directive Enum Exception If Interface Lambda LINQ Loop Nothing Number Process Property Regex Sort StringBuilder Structure Sub Time Windows

-To start, this program has a Structure called Simple.
+To start, this example has a Structure called Simple.

 This Structure has three fields:

-The performance difference between a Structure and a Class comes from how the types are allocated.
-A Class reference points to data stored in a separate location—the managed heap.
-A Structure variable stores data in the variable itself.
+A speed difference between Structure and Class comes from allocation models.
+A Class reference points to data externally stored.
+A Structure's data is in the variable itself.